rduoDevs/rduoDevs/README.md

   </div>

 # 👋 Hello!
 I'm Ryan Duong.
 I'm currently a student at Brown University studying Applied Mathematics & Computer Science.
-This profile is home to many of my personal coding projects, both past & present!
 When I'm not developing anything, I love to play soccer & basketball with friends, wind down with some Netflix shows or Spotify, and get some good exercise in.
 I'm also pretty fond of making paper airplanes (darts, specifically).

-You can learn more about me & my work through my personal website @ **ryduong.com**
+You can learn more about me & my work through my personal website @ [**ryduong.com**](https://ryduong.com)

 - 🛠️ **Currently:** Returning to my indie game-dev projects.
-- 📜 **Recent News:** I just finished my Software Engineering internship at *HyAxiom*!
-Looking for new ventures!
+- 📜 **Recent News:** Just finished my 3rd semester!
+Looking for Summer 2026 opportunities.
-- 🎥 **TV & Movies:** Hoping to eventually catch up on *Survivor.*
-- 🎮 **Games:** Looking for my game-related projects?
-Find it <a href="https://github.com/LugicalDev"> here!</a>
+- 🎵 **Spotify Wrapped #1:** "Who Laughs Last" (Lord Huron ft.
+Kristen Stewart)